Iran's first post-revolution president Abolhassan Banisadr dies in Paris | DW | 09.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The first president of post-revolution Iran served only 16 months before being impeached by parliament.
-In exile in Paris, he co-founded the National Council for the Resistance of Iran with Massoud Rajavi.
+The first president of postrevolutionary Iran served only 16 months before being impeached by parliament.
+In exile in Paris, he co-founded the National Council of Resistance of Iran with Massoud Rajavi.

-Abolhassan Banisadr, 88, the first president of post-revolution Iran, died in Paris after a long illness, his family announced on Saturday.
+Abolhassan Banisadr, 88, the first president of postrevolutionary Iran, died in Paris after a long illness, his family announced on Saturday.

-He served in various roles in Iran's government after the 1979 revolution including president, foreign minister, economics minister and on Khomeini's Revolutionary Council.
+He served in various roles in Iran's government after the 1979 revolution, including as president, foreign minister, economics minister, and on Ayatollah Ruhollah Khomeini's Revolutionary Council.
 The two men had an acrimonious political split.

-Banisadr, the son of a cleric, had been instrumental in the rise of Khomeini before and upon his return to Iran during the 1979 revolution but spent the last four decades in exile due to the authoritarian direction of Iran's revolution.
+Banisadr, the son of a cleric, had been instrumental in the rise of Khomeini before and upon his return to Iran during the 1979 revolution, but spent the past four decades in exile due to the authoritarian direction of Iran's revolution.

-In the seventies, Banisadr provided his apartment to Ayatollah Ruhollah Khomeini when the shah forced Khomeini into exile in 1978 from Iraq.
+In the '70s, Banisadr provided his apartment in France to Khomeini when the shah forced Khomeini into exile from Iraq in 1978.
 Banisadr moved his own family out of his apartment to accommodate the man who would become Iran's Supreme Leader.

-Banisadr put up Ayatollah Ruhollah Khomeini in his own apartment in Paris before returning to Iran on the same plane as the man who would become the Supreme Leader in 1979
+Banisadr put up Khomeini in his apartment in Paris before returning to Iran on the same plane as the man who would become supreme leader in 1979

 He later said the hostage-takers had behaved as "dictators who have created a government within a government."